fredgrott/GWSMyDroidDemos/README.md

 6. Proper Debug Logging and privatizing fields so no user information leaks in production builds as user enemies love to root a stolen device.
 7. Daily builds
+8. Cover only one mobile platform at a time.
+Why?
+45 3rd party libraries code cleaned plus the android support libraries just to backport material design feature to get a consistent look and feel across all Android OS versions in the marketplace.